mrash/afl-cov/README.md

 [+] Function 'validate_cmd_mag()' executed by: id:000002,orig:somestr384.start
 ```

-## Directory Structure
+## Directory / File Structure
-`afl-cov` creates a few directories for coverage results within the specified
+`afl-cov` creates a few files and directories for coverage results within the
-`afl-fuzz` directory (`-d`).
-These directories are displayed below, and all
+specified `afl-fuzz` directory (`-d`).
+These files and directories are
-are contained within the `/path/to/afl-fuzz-output/cov/` directory:
+displayed below, and all are contained within the main
+`/path/to/afl-fuzz-output/cov/` directory:

  * `cov/diff/` - contains new code coverage results when `queue/id:NNNNNN*` file
                  causes `afl-fuzz` to execute new code.
  * `cov/lcov/` - contains raw code coverage data produced by the lcov front-end to gcov.
  * `cov/web/`  - contains code coverage results in web format produced by `genhtml`.
+ * `cov/zero-cov` - file that lists all functions (and optionally lines) that are never
+                    executed by any `afl-fuzz` test case.
+ * `cov/pos-cov` - file that lists all functions (and optionally lines) that are
+                    executed at least once by an `afl-fuzz` test case.
- * `cov/zero-cov/` - contains data for each `queue/id:NNNNNN*` on functions (and
+ * `cov/per-file-cov` - lists all `afl-fuzz` test cases along with the functions (and
-                     optionally lines) that are never executed by `afl-fuzz`.
+                        optionally lines) that are executed under each test case.

 ## Usage Information
 Basic `--help` output appears below: